mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/index.md

 excerpt: Guide to Installing DC/OS on cloud environments using the Mesosphere Universal Installer
 ---

-<strong>The Mesosphere Universal Installer is the recommended tool for provisioning, deploying, installing, and upgrading DC/OS on the the following cloud providers.
+<strong>The Mesosphere Universal Installer is the recommended tool for provisioning, deploying, installing, and upgrading DC/OS on the following cloud providers.
 Jump to the guide for the cloud provider of your choice to get started: </strong>

 #### [DC/OS on Amazon Web Services](/1.12/installing/evaluation/aws/)